itaru2622/bluesky-selfhost-env/README.md

 # 3) set email addresses.

-# 3-1) EMAIL4CERTS:  to lets encrypt for requesting HTTPS certificates.
+# 3-1) EMAIL4CERTS:  to lets encrypt for signing certificates.
 export EMAIL4CERTS=your@mail.address
-# for auto generating self-signed certificates, use below(`internal` is reserved keyword)
+# for self-signed certificates, use below(`internal` is reserved keyword).
+# It is recommended to use `internal` for avoid meeting rate limits, until you are sure it ready to self-hosting.
 export EMAIL4CERTS=internal

 # 3-2) PDS_EMAIL_SMTP_URL: for PDS,  like smtps://youraccount:password@smtp.gmail.com